 However, remember that the insurance company is responsible to its shareholders.
 Protecting company profits is very important, and if the insurance company pays the maximum amount for a settlement, it affects its bottom line.

 While you may think your case is small or the amount owed is inconsequential to insurance company profits, over time, settlements add up.
 Thousands of people may simultaneously pursue similar claims against the insurance provider.
-The company may suffer from declining profits if they obtain significant settlements.
+The company may suffer from declining profits if it obtains significant settlements.

 To ensure you get the most out of your personal injury case, you should work with an attorney at a law firm.
 A law firm can help you build a solid case strategy against the insurance provider so you don’t settle for less than you deserve.